rollthecloudinc/quell/README.md

 Formly components are integrated with data source mechanism to consume any api or sdk.
 All option components such as; select, radio group, autocomplete can populate from any data source in the system or custom built.

+Formly components can also be easily intermixed with none formly form components and included on the page with any other content side by side.

 https://dpxmq1mxvsyda.cloudfront.net/formly/kitchensink/v1
 https://dpxmq1mxvsyda.cloudfront.net/formly/kitchensink/v1/manage